pdf-raku/PDF-Grammar-raku/README.md

 Works best with PDFs up to 1.5.
 May work for high versions if they haven't been linearized (Web Optimized).

 The only dependency is Rakudo Star.
-It use perl6, plus ufo to create the Makefile.
-So to run the tests, following on from a build of rakudo star (don't forget to complete the Rakudo build with 'make install':
+It runs on `perl6`. `ufo` is also to locally create the Makefile.
+To run the tests, after building rakudo star (https://github.com/rakudo/rakudo - don't forget the final `make install`):

     % git co git@github.com:dwarring/PDF-Grammar-Simple.git
     % cd /PDF-Grammar-Simple